kgateway-dev/kgateway/docs/content/guides/security/auth/extauth/oauth/_index.md

 ## Examples
 We have seen how a sample OIDC `AuthConfig` is structured.
-For complete examples of how to set up an OIDC flow with Gloo Edge, check out the following guides:
+For complete examples of how to set up an OIDC flow with Gloo Gateway, check out the following guides:

 {{% children description="true" %}}